 More yield, not more expensive

-Because we currently do a lot of digital work, live and personal contact no longer seems necessary.
+Because we currently do a lot of digital work, live and personal contact no longer seems as necessary.
 Nothing is less true.
 Personal contact remains an important basis for doing business.
 But because we saw how useful digital is during the crisis, the personal meeting becomes more exclusive and therefore more valuable.
 You think three times before you start a live event and if you do it, you do it well.